dawarich-app/site/docs/tutorials/reverse-geocoding.md

         RAILS_ENV: development
         ...
         APPLICATION_PROTOCOL: http
+        PHOTON_API_HOST: photon.yourdomain.com
+        PHOTON_API_KEY: your_photon_api_key # If you're using Photon API instance for Patreon supporters
-        REVERSE_GEOCODING_ENABLED: true # or false to disable reverse geocoding
+        PHOTON_API_USE_HTTPS: true # or false if you want to use HTTP instead of HTTPS
       logging:
       ...
   ```
 </details>

-Also, don't forget to provide correct ENV variables for the reverse geocoding service you want to use.
+If you're using Geoapify, you need to provide the `GEOAPIFY_API_KEY` environment variable instead of `PHOTON_...` variables.

 ## Using Photon API for Patreon supporters